-- 2.2.3.2.2 Tri-Extruded: The bag must be only a combination of linear low density polyethylene from a copolymer of ethylene and octene I base or hexene base resin, high density-high molecular weight resin, and fractional melt, low density resin. - 2.2.3.3 Color: The bag must be clear or light brown.
-If light brown, the bag must contain a minimum of 5% pigment for color. - 2.2.3.4 Gauge: The average gauge shall be not less than 6 mil. - 2.2.3.5 Gauge Tolerance: The range of any 20 evenly spaced points around the width (traverse or cross direction) of a bag must be within plus or minus 10 percent of the average gauge for that bag. - 2.2.3.6 Tensile Strength: For machine (length) direction the tensile strength must be not less than 38.3 pounds per inch (6,380 pounds per square inch for a 6 mil material), and for traverse (cross) direction, not less than 33.0 pounds per inch (5,500 pounds per square inch for a 6 mil material). - 2.2.3.7 Elongation: For both machine (length) and traverse (cross) direction the recommended elongation is 800 percent. - 2.2.3.8 Tear Resistance: The material shall have a minimum tear resistance of 300 grams/mil in the machine (length) direction and 400 grams/mil in the traverse (cross) direction. - 2.2.3.9 Impact Resistance: The impact resistance must be not less than 660 grams. - 2.2.3.10 Slip Characteristics: Bags must be low slip (static coefficient of friction not less than 0.50 for outside of material to outside of material test). - 2.2.3.11 Tagging: Extra precaution must be taken in securing bale tags to prevent lost tags. - 2.2.3.12 Tare Weight: Tare weight shall be not less than 1.6 pounds per bag. - 2.2.3.13 Sealing Heads of Bales: Extra precaution must be taken in sealing heads of bales to provide maximum coverage and protection. - 2.2.3.14 Bag Size: Each bag shall be not less than 85 inches in length when used on 54 inch by 20 inch presses and not less than 81 inches in length when used on 50 inch by 20 inch presses. - 2.2.3.15 Identification Markings: Each bag must have identification markings to denote type (see 2.2.3.15.1 and 2.2.3.15.2) suitably printed no more than 36 inches apart.
+polyethylene resin, and fractional melt, low density polyethylene resin.

+- 2.2.3.3 Color: The bag must be clear light brown, or yellow tinted.
+If the bag is light brown, the bag must contain a minimum of 5% pigment for color. - 2.2.3.4 Gauge: The average gauge shall be not less than 6 mil. - 2.2.3.5 Gauge Tolerance: The range of any 20 evenly spaced points around the width (traverse or cross direction) of a bag must be within plus or minus 10 percent of the average gauge for that bag. - 2.2.3.6 Tensile Strength: For machine (length) direction the tensile strength must be not less than 38.3 pounds per inch (6,380 pounds per square inch for a 6 mil material), and for traverse (cross) direction, not less than 33.0 pounds per inch (5,500 pounds per square inch for a 6 mil material). - 2.2.3.7 Elongation: For both machine (length) and traverse (cross) direction the recommended elongation is 800 percent. - 2.2.3.8 Tear Resistance: The material shall have a minimum tear resistance of 300 grams/mil in the machine (length) direction and 400 grams/mil in the traverse (cross) direction. - 2.2.3.9 Impact Resistance: The impact resistance must be not less than 660 grams. - 2.2.3.10 Slip Characteristics: Bags must be low slip (static coefficient of friction not less than 0.50 for outside of material to outside of material test). - 2.2.3.11 Tagging: Extra precaution must be taken in securing bale tags to prevent lost tags. - 2.2.3.12 Tare Weight: Tare weight shall be not less than 1.6 pounds per bag. - 2.2.3.13 Sealing Heads of Bales: Extra precaution must be taken in sealing heads of bales to provide maximum coverage and protection. - 2.2.3.14 Bag Size: Each bag shall be not less than 85 inches in length when used on 54 inch by 20 inch presses and not less than 81 inches in length when used on 50 inch by 20 inch presses. - 2.2.3.15 Identification Markings: Each bag must have identification markings to denote type (see 2.2.3.15.1 and 2.2.3.15.2) suitably printed no more than 36 inches apart.
 Each bag must also have the name or trademark of the film extruder and the universal recycle logo with appropriate recycle code (#4 for LLDPE) suitably printed no more than 36 inches apart.
 Each identification mark shall be at least three-fourths inch in height.

 The identification markings shall be placed on record with the JCIBPC.
 Ink of any color but white shall be used for printing logos.
 Where bags are fabricated by manufacturers other than the film supplier, the fabricator's name or trademark shall appear on each bag in addition to the film extruder's name or trademark.
 The bag fabricator, when other than the film manufacturer, shall register the name or trademark with the JCIBPC.